-In 1962 Saudi Arabian was the first Middle Eastern airline operation a jet airliner, when two Boeing 720´s were delivered.
-Nowadays Saudia Airlines flies one of the youngest fleet in the region, including Boeing 747-400 and 777-200 aircraft with a total of 139 aircraft.
-Besides being Saudi Arabia´s domestic and international airline, Saudi Arabian also provides royal and government-related flights, provided by special aircraft types.
+In 1962 Saudi Arabian Airlines was the first Middle Eastern airline operation a jet airliner, when two Boeing 720´s were delivered.
+Nowadays, rebranded as Saudia, the airline flies a modern fleet of Boeing and Airbus aircraft with a total of 90 destinations.
+Besides being Saudi Arabia´s domestic and international airline, Saudi Arabian also provides cargo and Royal / government-related flights, provided by special aircraft types.
+During the annual Hajj season Saudia is one of the biggest charter operators.

 Do you like this article?

 In the 50´s we saw a slow but steady growth.
 New services were started to Istanbul, Karachi, Amman, Kuwait city, Asmara, Riyadh and Port Sudan.
 With all these new destinations the fleet had to be expended.
 Five DC-4´s and ten Convair 340´s were added.
-The CV340 was the first pressurised aircraft in the Saudi inventory.
-In 1959 the first maintenance centre was opened in Jeddah.
+The CV340 was the first pressurized aircraft in the Saudia inventory.
+In 1959 the first maintenance center was opened in Jeddah.

 The special flight service division was founded in 1976 to provide Royal and government flights.
 On February 1 1979, the airline commenced joint operations with Pan Am from Dhahran to New York using long-range Boeing B747-SPs to achieve non-stop capability.